dgudenkov-foreign-languages-homework/homework/homework-125/exercises.md

 9.
     - Yes, I saw her typing a report as I came in.
     - So did I. I stood for a moment to watch some children feeding the ducks.
     - Yes.
-I hear her perform in a concert last week.
+I heard her perform in a concert last week.
     - No. I saw him leaving for work as I passed by.
     - I noticed him put it in his briefcase.
     - Yes.
 I watched him doing it to make sure.